carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 password, or pattern are normally required to prevent unauthorized access.
 In these situations, the likelihood of somebody else intercepting your password is low, since logging your keystrokes requires a malicious exploit or physical access.
-For systems like {{ site.remote.host }} running an SSH server, anybody on the network can log in, or try to.
+For systems like {{ site.remote.name }} running an SSH server, anybody on the network can log in, or try to.
 Since usernames are often public or easy to guess, your password is often the weakest link in the security chain.
 Many clusters therefore forbid password-based login, requiring instead that you